 Oh no… The dreaded “B” word.
 Few an enthusiasts is as gear lusty as the modern digital photographer, so do yourself a favor (and keep your spouse happy too!) by answering the above questions honestly and design a photography budget.
-It is really really hard, I know… I am learning time-lapse and working the Dave Ramsey plan (we are on Baby Step 2) at the same time so I know the importance of sticking to a plan.
+It is really really hard, I know… I am learning time-lapse and working the Dave Ramsey plan at the same time so I know the importance of sticking to a plan.
 I’ll borrow a line from just about every camera training guide and video series out there: “It’s not the gear that makes a great photo, it’s the photographer.”
 Give Ansel Adams a coffee can, some electrical tape, a pin, and some film and he could make a great photo.
 But at the same time give him quality equipment and he could blow us out of the water.
 Quality gear matters but not as much as what you do with it.

 Here are a few things to consider:

 Quality comes in at number 1.
 Right now there is a wide range of cameras available by several high quality manufacturers.
 From my point of view, Nikon and Canon DSLRs are still top notch and have received very high reviews from many friends and photographers all over the board.
 Sony is creeping in and the Panasonic GH4 is no small matter either.
 While there are others that make great cameras, you can’t go wrong with either of these manufacturers.

 Here are a few things to consider as it relates to time-lapse capture (specifically for DSLR cameras):